firestoned/firestone-lib/.github/instructions/python.instructions.md

 ## Testing
 - Place tests under `test/` and write them using pytest idioms (`assert`, fixtures, parametrization).
 Migrating legacy unittest code to pytest is encouraged when you touch it.
 - Include or update tests for any behavioral change and keep them deterministic (use mocks, temp dirs, or fixtures as needed).
-- Validate locally with `poetry run pytest`.
+- Validate locally with `poetry run pytest --cov=firestone_lib --cov-report term-missing`.
+Keep coverage at, or very close to, 100%—justify any unavoidable exclusions.
+- Run `poetry run pylint firestone_lib test` before submitting; lint failures will block CI.
+- When tests need helper classes or overrides, add minimal docstrings and document any `# pylint: disable=` usage so the reason stays clear.

 ## Error Handling & Logging
 - Raise specific exceptions with actionable messages.